 However, beware of On Demand and DVR (recorded) versions of Game of Thrones.
 Some providers add compression to the already compressed video to save storage space.
 We’ve noticed On Demand versions are the worst.
 If anything, try to watch a live broadcast of the episodes.

-GOT on TV can be watched through your TV service provider subscription to HBO, or through a streaming service such as HBO Now, Hulu, Apple TV, Amazon Fire TV and others.
+Game of Thrones on TV can be watched through your TV service provider subscription to HBO, or through a streaming service such as HBOMax, HBO Now, Hulu, Apple TV, Amazon Fire TV, and others.

 3. Blu-ray Disc